 To view the YouTube video about "Parent's Right of Access to Test Protocols" by Pete Wright, please click the YouTube link below.

-On May 24, 2005 the U.S. District Court, Central District of California in Newport-Mesa v.
-California Dept. of Ed.ruled that a California statute requiring copies of test protocols to be provided to parents of special education students falls within acceptable "fair use" under federal copyright law.
-The publishers of the Weschler IQ test and of the Woodcock-Johnson tests (who, because they, if anyone, had the right to complain about copyright violations) intervened in this case.
-The Court held that the parents were entitled to a copy of their child's test protocols.
+On May 24, 2005 the U.S. District Court, Central District of California issued a decision in Newport-Mesa v.
+California Dept. of Ed. and held that a California statute requiring copies of test protocols to be provided to parents of special education students falls within acceptable "fair use" under federal copyright law.
+The Court invited the publishers of the Weschler IQ test and of the Woodcock-Johnson tests, who had the right to complain about copyright violations if necessary, to intervene in this case.

 Since the publication of "Test Protocols" (Canter, Communiqué, May 2001), NASP staff and Ethics Committee members have continued to review available laws and regulations, as well as reported experiences and district policies, regarding the review and release of copies of test protocols.